 PÄRNU FILM FESTIVAL MUST RECEIVE:

 b) Preview screener in file format or as an online link.
-Submitted film or films should have an English voice-over or English dialogue or English subtitles.
+Submitted film must have a voice-over or dialogue or subtitles in English.

-The festival is a low budget non-profit event and does not pay screening fees!
-All our screenings are public and free of charge to the audience.
+The festival is a low budget non-profit event and does not pay screening fees.

 SELECTION PROCEDURE AND FOLLOW-UP

-The festival management selects the documentaries that will participate in the Pärnu Film Festival program.
-In case of a film being selected, the festival will notify the applicant of the film (who submitted the entry form) by September 15, 2020 at the latest.
+The festival team selects docs that will participate in the festival program.
+In case of a film being selected, the festival will notify the applicant of the film (who submitted the entry form) by May 1, 2023 at the latest.

-The e-mail for sending required materials is “festival @ chaplin.ee” .
+The e-mail for sending the required materials is: firstname.lastname@example.org

-After the selection of a documentary, the festival has a right to:
+After the selection of a documentary, the festival has rights to:

-* Screen the film at the festival theatres during the festival dates as many times as the program department has decided.
+* Screen the film at the festival theatres during the festival dates as many times as the team of festival has decided.

-*Use a maximum of 5 minutes of video from the documentary or the film trailer for broadcasting, publicity and online purposes.
+*Use a maximum of 2 minutes of video from the doc or the trailer for advertising of the festival.

 * Use the publicity material of the selected film (electronic press kit, press books, posters, stills, etc.) to promote the festival.

-* Keep the DVDs, Blurays and video files of selected documentaries in its archive for non-circulating reference and educational purposes.
+* Archive the doc for non-circulating reference and educational purposes.

 JURIES AND AWARDS

-The organizers of the festival will nominate the jury members, who are outstanding film makers and professionals in the field from different countries.
+The festival team will nominate the jury members, who are outstanding filmmakers and professionals in the field from different countries.